 I loved the way it turned out, so much so that we released it early as a teaser for this EP.
 For ‘Laces You Tied’, that’s a really old song that I actually wrote in high school.
 There’s a very basic version of it posted on Soundcloud from years ago.
 I’ve been pretty interested in early 90’s chill rock like Mazzy Star or Cowboy Junkies and I wanted to pick one of the songs that I could put that kind of a sparse chill vibe to.
 Laces had always been a bit more direct, almost a march beat to it, but it lent itself well to slowing it down.
 Plus I love the somewhat inscrutable lyrics.

 Your latest single ‘Hotline’ was inspired by a friend who would call you for advice and never listened.
 Does your friend know the song is about him/her?
 How did you manage to get out of that situation of always being the one to give advice?

-HAHA NO. I would assume they aren’t even aware of my EP release and that’s okay.
-We had a falling out and agreed not to be friends anymore.
+HAHA, NO. I would assume they aren’t even aware of my EP release and that’s okay.
+We had a falling out and agreed not to be friends any more.
 It was a silly situation.
-You know, for interviews and to peak people’s interest you need to have a story and it’s a true story that this person pissed me off and I felt like a hotline and that’s where we got the inspiration for the song lyrics, but honestly, there are no hard feelings and I wish the friend the best.
+You know, for interviews and to peak people’s interest you need to have a story and it’s a true story that this person triggered me and I felt like a hotline and that’s where we got the inspiration for the song lyrics, but honestly, there are no hard feelings and I wish the friend the best.
 I hope they like the track.
 (Note to editor: if this were an in-person interview I would wink here).